 GENCELL G5rxTM UTILITY BACKUP POWER SOLUTION

 The GenCell G5rx utility backup power solution produces 5kW of auxiliary electricity for substations during outages of any duration.
-Operating as a direct source of backup power or supplementing legacy backup battery systems that can provide only 6-8 hours of electricity, the GenCell G5rx solution offers an immediate injection of power that keeps circuit breaker “auto reclosers” operational until the grid recovers.
+Operating as a direct source of backup power or supplementing legacy backup battery systems that can provide only 6-8 hours of electricity, the GenCell G5rx solution offers an immediate injection of power and keeps circuit breaker “auto reclosers” operational until the grid recovers.

 The GenCell G5rx solution overcomes the significant weaknesses of the most common legacy alternatives: the high cost of multiple battery rooms and the smell, noise and lengthy startup time of diesel generators.
-Fueled by hydrogen, the clean energy of the future, the GenCell G5rx power solution produces no emissions, noise or vibrations, and includes a shelter that is resistant to that is resistant to high-voltage interference, earthquakes and EMPs.
+Fueled by hydrogen, the clean energy of the future, the GenCell G5rx power solution produces no emissions, noise or vibrations, and includes a shelter that is resistant to high-voltage interference, earthquakes and EMPs.

 HYDROGEN: THE CLEAN FUEL OF THE FUTURE